 15. Linear Models¶

-At this point in the book, we’ve covered the first three stages of the data science lifecycle.
+At this point in the book, we’ve covered the first three stages of the data science lifecycle in detail.
 We’ve talked about asking questions and obtaining data.
-We’ve also used exploratory data analysis (Chapter 10) and simple models (Chapter 4) to understand the data.
-Now, we’ll dive deeper into statistical models, which will also lead us into the last stage of the lifecycle—understanding the world.
-In this chapter, we’ll introduce linear models, which let us model relationships between variables for the first time in this book.
+We’ve also used exploratory data analysis (Chapter 10) to understand the data. and In this chapter we extend the simple model introduced in Chapter 4, to more complex linear models, which enable us to model relationships between variables and which leads us into the last stage of the lifecycle—understanding the world.

-In this chapter, we’ll start by explaining the simple linear model, which models the relationship between a single predictor variable and the outcome.
-We’ll explain how to fit this model using the loss minimization approach first introduced in Chapter 4.
-We’ll then introduce the multiple linear model, which models the relationship between multiple predictor variables and the outcome.
-To fit this model, we’ll use linear algebra to reveal the geometry of the modeling problem.
-Finally, we’ll go over feature engineering techniques that let us use linear models to model all sorts of relationships, even nonlinear ones.
+In this chapter, we start by describing the simple linear model, which models the relationship between a single explanatory variable and an outcome variable.
+We explain how to fit this model using the loss minimization approach first introduced in Chapter 4.
+Then, we introduce the multiple linear model, which models the relationship between multiple explanatory variables and the outcome.
+To fit this model, we use linear algebra to reveal the geometry of the modeling problem.
+Finally, we go over feature engineering techniques that let us include categorical features as explanatory variables, and to transform features to model all sorts of linear relationships.